-We are embedded with collocated family support services, child dentistry, early childhood education, counselling services, and Maternal Child Health Nursing Services.
+Our service is embedded with collocated family support services, child dentistry, early childhood education, counselling services, and Maternal Child Health Nursing Services.

-Home Programming: is available for children that would benefit from working on their speech, language or motor concerns in the home environment.
+Home Programming: This service is available for children that would benefit from working on their speech, language or motor concerns in the home environment.
 Parents are provided with an instruction session to explain the home program and are able to contact their clinician whilst they are completing it for further guidance.
 A review will be offered at the completion of the home program.
-Additionally, children who are receiving therapy for stuttering difficulties will receive ongoing individual sessions until they meet criteria to reduce frequency of sessions in accordance with the Lidcombe Program as is best practice.
+Additionally, children who are receiving therapy for stuttering difficulties will receive ongoing individual sessions until they meet the criteria to reduce the frequency of sessions in accordance with the Lidcombe Program as is best practice.

 Parent Information Talks and Group Therapy: Parent Information Talks and Group Therapy occur to complement individual therapy or be in place of individual therapy in accordance with criteria for service.
 They have been designed to streamline children into service pathways in a manner that reduces planning time required by clinicians and increases the timeliness of service.

 Group therapy typically occurs for 6 sessions however this can alter and is detailed in the program plans.
 The Program Plans include information relating to the services, this includes outline and eligibility criteria.
-At the completion of a Parent Information Talk the planned service for the child through CDT has either been completed or the child is planned to attend further service via a Group Therapy or Individual Therapy.
+At the completion of a Parent Information Talk the planned service for the child through CDT has either been completed or the child is recommended to attend further service via Group Therapy or Individual Therapy.
 At the completion of Group Therapy, the child will be reviewed to confirm that they have completed their planned service with CDT.

 This program offers: